-Fire hydrants shall be installed by the developer in accordance with the Standard Specifications, the International Fire Code, and other local ordinances at locations designated by the Fire Department as approved on the City-approved construction drawings.
+Fire hydrants shall be installed by the developer in accordance with the City's Standard Specifications and Details for Municipal Construction, the International Fire Code, and other local ordinances at locations designated by the Fire Department as approved on the final plat and City-approved construction drawings.
 The roadway where a hydrant is located is a fire access road; the minimum roadway width shall be 26 feet within 20 feet of the hydrant.